Prologue: The Hunter and his Disciples.

 Before Charlotte and Elisu can begin their argument, I hit both their head with the hilt of Lacero.

 “That is why the both of you are still my disciples.”
 I speak as I walk towards the second demon.

-“A demon of this Size will not die with some simple ‘punch and kick’ or purified arrows.”
+“A demon of this Size will not die with some simple ‘punch with kick’ or enchanted bolts.”

 “Perdo, ruin this soul.
 Lacero, drink to your heart’s content.”
 I whisper softly, making sure that Charlotte and Elisu couldn’t hear me.